Freshnuts/v2_chat/README.md

 # v2_chat
-A terminal Chat program written in C. P2P with 2 users only.
+A LINUX terminal Chat program written in C. P2P with 2 users only.

 I am currently interested in this project because of my interests in specializing Network Programming.
 Writing a chat program will allow me to practice threading in C